ParthR2302/Java/src/Basics/Java_Basics.md

 **Metaspace:**
 - This is outside of Heap memory.
-- It stored `class variables`, class metadata, constants
+- It stores `class variables`, class metadata, constants

 ### Garbage Collector: